JohannesSchwegler/k6-template-typescript-rollup/README.md

 ## Running the test

 To run the load tests, we first have to transpile the TypeScript code into JavaScript and bundle the project.

 By running the already setup script "loadtest", the provided loadTest.ts file will be transpiled to js and executed with k6.

-When the script is done running, all the dist folder and the .js file is deleted.
+When the script is done running, the dist folder and the .js file is deleted.

 ```bash
 $ npm run loadtest